The information in a wave: Entropy for free QFT's on Rindler spacetime

 In particular, the second derivative of $\frac{d^2}{d\l^2}S_\Phi(\l)$ is given by Theorem \ref{Ew}, so the QNEC inequality

-holds true for the coherent state associated with $\Phi$. \end{theorem} \begin{proof} Immediate by Theorems \ref{Ew} and \ref{Su}. \end{proof} Note that $\int_{x_0 = 0,\, x_1 \geq 0}x_1 T_{00}(x) dx$ may be interpreted as the energy in the Rindler spacetime $W$ in the state given by $\Phi$; the energy is here the one given by the Rindler Hamiltonian, the generator of the geodesic (boost) flow.
+holds true for the coherent state associated with $\Phi$. \end{theorem} \begin{proof} Immediate by Theorems \ref{Ew} and \ref{Su}. \end{proof} Note that $\int_{x^0 = 0,\, x^1 \geq 0}\, x^1 T_{00}\, dx$ may be interpreted as the energy in the Rindler spacetime $W$ in the state given by $\Phi$; the energy is here the one given by the Rindler Hamiltonian, the generator of the time-like Rindler geodesic flow (Minkowskian boosts).

 In the following corollary, we denote a vector in $\H$ by $[\Phi]$ and set $S_\Phi = S_{[\Phi]}$, $\f_\Phi = \f_{[\Phi]}$ consistently with the above notations. \begin{corollary} Let $[\Phi]$ be any vector in $\H$.
 The map